search ]

 • Disable plugins and load them only as needed.

-As mentioned, you can also change the order of plugin loading on the site, an action that can help in some cases to show the user the important content located in the critical “above the fold” part of the page faster.
+You can also change the order of plugin loading on the site.
+This can help in some cases to show the user the important content in the critical “above the fold” part of the page faster.

 Using the Plugin Organizer Plugin